arulbose/rosx/README.md

 ```
 cd rose
 ./system_clk_100ms
 ```
 ## Running the tests
 All application files should be in rose/apps folder.
-There is a reference application named rose/apps/main.c.
-You can write you own application with a different file name.
-Make sure to add the application file name in to scripts/Makefile.x86.
+There is a reference application named main.c in rose/apps folder.
+The apps/rose_defines.h file has the kernel configuration for the application threads.
+You can write you own application files with a different kernel configuration.
+Make sure to add the application file names in to makefile scripts/Makefile.x86.
 The other test reference applications c files are present in rose/testapps.

 ## Contributing